GreenerWP/greenerwp-wordpress-plugin/readme.txt

 == Description ==

-GreenerWP helps building sustainable WordPress websites.
+greenerWP helps building sustainable WordPress websites.
 Currently, it consists of "recipes" in the admin area that give suggestions on how to optimize your website.
 Also, it allows you to show a widget with the current battery status and weather (for solar powered sites).
 Another feature is replacing images with low resolution preview images.

 The project and plugin is in an early stage and will change rapidly.